xilu56/YumGuide/README.md

 * Achieved Google Maps API key and used in the document.
 * Set up notification operation using expo-notification.
 * Allow user to enable local notification for reminders.
+* Formatted dates to local timezone in item component and reminder function.